chapel-lang/chapel/doc/rst/technotes/static.rst

 ----------------------

-A variable with the ``@functionStatic`` annotation is effectively hoisted to module that contains its parent function.
+A variable with the ``@functionStatic`` annotation is effectively hoisted to the module that contains its parent function.
 During the function's invocation, the code initializing the variable is replaced with a conditional that checks if the variable has been initialized.
 This check includes synchronization with other threads and/or locales.
 If the variable has not